 (2) The Service Corporation may make arrangements with an officer or authority of a State or Territory, under which the State or Territory or the authority makes officers or employees available to the Corporation to perform services in connection with the performance of any of the functions or the exercise of any of the powers of the Corporation.

-[Section 51 amended by No. 47 of 2009 s.
+[Section 51 amended: No. 47 of 2009 s.
 11.]

 52. Consultants